$5,126 pp (USD)

 Day 1

-Windhoek to Ghanzi, Kalahari, Botswana - 500 km (311miles) +/-5H40min
+Windhoek to Ghanzi, Kalahari, Botswana - 500 km (311 miles) +/- 5h40min

-Windhoek to Ghanzi, Kalahari, Botswana - 500 km (311miles) +/-5H40min
+Windhoek to Ghanzi, Kalahari, Botswana - 500 km (311 miles) +/- 5h40min

-We set off early from Windhoek, Namibia today to make provision for border control as we cross into Botswana today.
-Once we clear border control and make our way into the beautiful country of Botswana, we will have time to have stop for a delicious lunch.
+This morning requires an early start; therefore, you will be collected between 06:30 and 07:00 from your accommodation.
+We set off early from Windhoek, Namibia, to make provision for border control as we cross into Botswana.
+Once we clear border control and make our way into the beautiful country of Botswana, we will have time to stop for a delicious lunch.

 Upon our arrival at our accommodation, you are welcome to enjoy a relaxing afternoon in the heart of the Kalahari.
-We will wait for the sun to set and enjoy lovely dinner and the tranquility of an evening in a remote Kalahari wilderness.
+We will wait for the sun to set and enjoy a lovely dinner and the tranquility of an evening in a remote Kalahari wilderness.

 - Main Destination: